 Candidates may register online for the NAPLEX and MPJE at http://www.nabp.net/ and submit the examination fees by Visa or MasterCard.

-No candidates will be authorized to schedule an appointment to take the examination until fees have been received.
+No candidates will be authorized to schedule an appointment (given ATT) to take the examination until fees have been received and application is complete.

 Practical Experience and/Intern Hour Requirements

 ACPE Accredited Program Graduates - Candidates will comply with intern hour requirements by completing the practical experience requirements of the school of pharmacy from which the intern has graduated if the curriculum of the school has been accredited by the ACPE.
 No additional hours are required to be completed.
 Out of state graduates of ACPE accredited programs are not required to have their hours transferred or verified to our state.
 The Certificate of Completion that is filed with our office by your pharmacy school verifies your hours as required for graduation; no additional hours are required to be completed.